 The Board continues to uphold and implement high standards of corporate governance and corporate social responsibility across the Group.
-Details of the corporate governance disclosure and activities of corporate social responsibility are disclosed in the relevant sections in this Annual Report.
+Details of the corporate governance disclosure and activities of corporate social responsibility are disclosed in the relevant sections of the annual report.